e271828e/Flight.jl/prototypes/kernel/NOTES.md

 **Increment 23, stage 1 — the input trace's recording half (§11.5).** The
-header at `init!` and one sparse record per drained batch; replay (§12.7) and its kinds are stages 2 and 3, and the absence list keeps them until they land.
+header at `init!` and one sparse record per drained batch; replay (§12.7) and its kinds are stages 2 and 3 below.
 Three things carried the design.

 *The recording site is the drain, and it rides inside the thunk.* §11.5 puts